First, conduct a Business Entity Search to ensure there aren’t any naming conflicts. Then there are a number of other rules including:

 You can pick one up at pretty much any office supply store or online through Amazon of course, but we’re huge fans of savvy-sleek Corporate Kits which include gorgeous records books, binders, blank certificates and more which you can brand for as little as $99.

 The first meeting is in many ways the most important because it lays the foundation.
-Before we list common issues covered below, here’s a Corporate Minutes Template you can customize and use to get the ball rolling.
+Before we list common issues covered below, here’s a list of Corporate Minutes Templates you can customize and use to get the ball rolling.

 An EIN, or Employer Identification Number, is required by both state and federal governments for essentially the same reasons individuals are required to have a SSN.
 It’s a nine-digit number that’s used to track business/non-profit financial activity and makes it possible to open a business bank account (Step 10), hire paid-employees if needed, and so on.